Skip to Content

 5 Best RV Water Pumps

-In considering the following options, keep in mind that the size of your RV is a factor in choosing the right water pump.
-You’ll want to consider the necessary GPM (gallons per minute) and PSI for pumping water from your fresh tank to your faucets.
+When considering the following options, keep in mind that the size of your RV is a key factor in selecting the right water pump.
+You’ll want to consider the necessary GPM (gallons per minute) and PSI (pounds per square inch) for pumping water from your fresh tank to your faucets.
 While a high flow rate may seem tempting (more is better, right?), since you’ll be using it while not connected to utilities, it may not be all that important.
 That’s a key point to keep in mind… boondocking is the primary time you’ll be using your water pump, so water conservation goes hand in hand with water pump use!

-An often-overlooked issue when replacing/upgrading a water pump is the amount of current it may demand to operate.
-Typical pumps require less than 10-amps.
-So you need to ensure that the existing wiring, fuse(s), switches, and/or latching controller (a device that allows multiple switches to turn the pump on and off) are sized appropriately for the replacement.
-Otherwise, you may have other components or wiring that need to be upgraded, too.
+Additionally, an often-overlooked issue when replacing or upgrading a water pump is the amount of current it may require to operate.
+Typical pumps require less than 10 amps, so you must ensure that the existing wiring, fuse(s), switches, and/or latching controller (a device that allows multiple switches to turn the pump on and off) are sized appropriately for the replacement.
+Otherwise, you may have other components or wiring that also need to be upgraded.

 Remco AQUAJET-AES 3.4GPM

-This is the pump that we chose to use when our original water pump failed on our RV.
-It’s the direct replacement to the unit that came installed in our 2005 Newmar Mountain Aire.
-Our original pump survived more than 14 years of full-time use, including lots of boondocking, so we felt confident that a new one would serve us well, too.
+This is the pump that we chose to use when our original water pump failed on our old motorhome.
+It’s the direct replacement for the unit that came installed in our 2005 Newmar Mountain Aire.
+Our original pump had survived more than 14 years of full-time use, including extensive boondocking, so we felt confident that a new one would serve us well too.

 • Liquid Temperature: 140°F (60°C) Max.